tc-demo/hello-world/readme.txt

 > This is a fine, fine readme.

-* So read me already!
+* So read this if you dare already!

+* This line is very new.